-Wood.
-Wood Costs accounted for slightly more than 50% of our Cash Costs during the years ended December 31, 2012, December 31, 2013 and December 31, 2014 and December 31, 2015.
+- Wood.
+Wood Costs accounted for slightly more than 50% of our Cash Costs.
 Eucalyptus wood is the principal raw material used by us to manufacture pulp.
-Of the total amount of wood supplied, 84.9%, 82.7%, 85.8% and 97.5% was obtained from local suppliers or landowners in the Iberian Peninsula during the years ended December 31, 2012, December 31, 2013 and December 31, 2014 and December 31, 2015, respectively, with the wood for these same periods 3.7%, 6.4%, 4.4% and 2,5%, respectively, being sourced from our own plantations in the Iberian Peninsula and 11.4%, 10.9%, 9,8 % and 0.0%, respectively, being imported from South America or Africa.
-The price we pay for wood is dependent on a number of factors related to local supply and demand dynamics (including the demand for wood from other industries that consume wood and the potential impact on wood supply of natural phenomena such as forest fires and insect infestations) as well as the species of eucalyptus from which the wood was obtained (with certain species preferred as a result of their higher production yields and other characteristics), the characteristics of the land the wood is grown upon, the type of forestry sustainability certifications provided and, more generally, pulp prices on the current local market.

-Chemicals.
-Chemicals accounted for approximately 11.0%, 10.2%, 8.6% and 7.9% of our Cash Costs during the years ended December 31, 2012, December 31, 2013 and December 31, 2014 and during December 31, 2015, respectively.
+Of the total amount of wood supplied, 97.5% and 98.6% was obtained from local suppliers or landowners in the Iberian Peninsula during the 2015 and 2016 respectively, with the wood for these same periods 2.5% and 1.4%, respectively, being sourced from our own plantations in the Iberian Peninsula.
+The price we pay for wood is dependent on a number of factors related to local supply and demand dynamics (including the demand for wood from other industries that consume wood and the potential impact on wood supply of natural phenomena such as forest fires and insect infestations) as well as the species of eucalyptus from which the wood was obtained (with certain species preferred as a result of their higher production yields and other characteristics), the characteristics of the land the wood is grown upon, the type of forestry sustainability certifications provided and, more generally, pulp prices on the current local market. - Chemicals.
+Chemicals accounted for approximately 8.0% and 7.9% of our Cash Costs during the years ended December 31, 2015 and during December 31, 2016, respectively.
 We use a number of chemicals, including caustic soda, cryogenic oxygen, ethylenediaminetetraacetic acid ("EDTA"), sodium chlorate, hydrogen peroxide, sulphate and lime, during the conversion of wood into pulp, particularly during the cooking and bleaching stages of this process.
 A small amount of various antifoaming and dispersion agents is also necessary to complete the pulp production process.
 Approximately 60% of the chemicals we use tend to have their prices closely linked to that of electricity.